Codingmace/Image-Manipulation/README.md

 # Image Manipulation

+# Basic Commands

+# Color Blind
+- Takes in images and turns them into the way that color blind people see them.
 # Compare Images
 Brute
 - Takes the photos pixel by pixel and compares.
 If it is below percentage then it is accepted as identical.
 The percentage is accounting for human deficency to pixel details